arnab-maitra/Best-Feature-Selection-of-Breast-cancer-Diagnosis-using-Machine-Learning/README.md

 The research methodology aims to discern the disparities between benign and malignant breast cancer cases.
 Initially, breast cancer data is gathered from a diagnostic dataset.
 The dataset is then preprocessed, and any missing values are handled by removal.
 Next, we utilize swarm plots to visualize and compare the features, assessing if there are distinct patterns between benign and malignant cases.
 Outliers in the features are identified and removed to ensure data integrity.
 Following the outlier removal, the preprocessed data is split into training and testing datasets.
 This methodology allows us to gain valuable insights into the characteristics that differentiate these types of cancer and create a robust predictive tool to aid in accurate diagnosis.

-For this research, we utilized a diagnostic dataset ( The dataset has been collected from Kaggle repository) containing 569 rows and 33 columns.
+We utilized a diagnostic dataset ( The dataset has been collected from Kaggle repository ) containing 569 rows and 33 columns.
 These 33 parameters were chosen as the basis for our analysis.
 These attributes play a vital role in producing visualization patterns, making it easier to generate heat maps for feature visualization.

 ![](Aspose.Words.c70bfd3e-88f9-4f23-9476-2a730b1ae8a1.006.jpeg) ![](Aspose.Words.c70bfd3e-88f9-4f23-9476-2a730b1ae8a1.007.png)